 How is the City working to keep Minneapolis and its residents safe?

-The Mayor of Minneapolis, who is ultimately responsible for providing overall direction and control of city government resources to a disaster, has established an Emergency Preparedness Office and a Director of Emergency Preparedness within the City’s Fire Department in response to this new threat.
-The Emergency Preparedness Director serves at the direction of the Mayor and coordinates all aspects of the Minneapolis’ Emergency Preparedness Plan.
+The Mayor of Minneapolis, who is ultimately responsible for providing overall direction and control of city government resources to a disaster, has established an Emergency Management Office and a Director of Emergency Management within the City Coordinator Department.
+The Emergency Management Director serves at the direction of the Mayor and coordinates all aspects of the Minneapolis’ Emergency Operation Plan.
 The Emergency Plan, which was originally developed for natural and man-made disasters, was strengthened to include emergency responses to potential terrorist acts using weapons of mass destruction.

 Increased police presence

 In case of any emergency, natural or man-made, or when the Department of Homeland Security increases its threat advisory to High or Severe, there will be increase police presence in the community.
 Additional police officers will also be assigned to all government buildings, downtown Minneapolis and in our neighborhoods.
 Community Crime Prevention and SAFE teams will also be detailed to respond to 9-1-1 calls if needed.